ryanquinnnelson/shelltools/README.md

-# bash-tools
+# shelltools
-Collection of scripts developed to showcase a command of Bash scripting or perform useful every tasks
+Collection of scripts developed to showcase a command of Bash/zsh scripting or perform useful tasks.

 #### List of concepts to be included
 - Argument parsing